‘Dr. Seuss’ The Grinch’ makes off with $66M at box office

 LOS ANGELES (AP) — You’re a mean one — and you’re number one — Mr. Grinch.

-“Dr. Seuss’ The Grinch” made off with $66 million for Universal Pictures to top the weekend North American box office, according to studio estimates Sunday.
+“Dr. Seuss’ The Grinch” sledded past mixed reviews and made off with $66 million for Universal Pictures to top the weekend North American box office, according to studio estimates Sunday.

 Last week’s top film, the Queen biopic “Bohemian Rhapsody,” drops to second for 20th Century Fox with a $30.8 million weekend that brings its overall take to $100 million.

-Note: This story has been corrected to show that “Overlord” earned $10.1 million, not $19 million.